mtamc/generic-lens-modern-setup/README.md

 If you want to know more about what a criterion means, check out [What is the perfect optics setup?](./What_is_the_perfect_optics_setup.md).

-It's possible to mix and mash: use `generic-lens` by default but use TH for safe multi-constructor record types.
+It's possible to mix and match: use `generic-lens` by default but use TH for safe multi-constructor record types.

 ## Usage